lloydlobo/odin-rock-paper-scissors/README.md

 ## 🤝  Contributing

-We encourage you to contribute to Homely Recipes!
+We encourage you to contribute to Odin Rock Papaer Scissors project!
 Please check out the [Contributing guide](https://github.com/lloydlobo/odin-rock-paper-scissors/blob/main/CONTRIBUTING.md) for guidelines about how to proceed.

 ## 🍕  Community